Peripartum Cardiomyopathy

 • Multiple gestations (e.g., twins)

-• PPCM is more common in patients who identify as Black or African-American, though it is not understood how race plays a role in the development of PPCM
+• PPCM is more common in patients who identify as Black, though it is not understood how race plays a role in the development of PPCM

 How can PPCM be treated?

 The goal of peripartum cardiomyopathy treatment is to improve heart function and keep extra fluid from collecting in the lungs or other parts of your body.
-With medical therapy, many women with PPCM recover normal heart function within the first 3 to 6 months of treatment.
+With medical therapy, many women with PPCM recover normal heart function within the first three to six months of treatment.
 A small number of patients with PPCM will develop severe heart failure requiring mechanical heart pumps or heart transplant.

 A physician can prescribe several classes of medications to treat symptoms and help the heart function recover.
-Medications below are common to treat heart failure but health care professionals may not use some medications if you are breastfeeding or pregnant.
+The following medications are commonly used to treat heart failure.
+However, health care professionals will be cautious about using the medications as some are harmful if your are pregnant or breastfeeding.

 • Beta blockers – Cause the heart to beat more slowly so it has recovery time.